M2MCloud/AzureIoTHubTools/README.md

-# Connecting to an Azure IoT Hub using MQTT FX
+# Sending a Device message to an Azure IoT Hub using MQTT FX

 ## Objectives and Requirements